plausible/docs/docs/outbound-link-click-tracking.md

 * Devices (screen size, browser, OS) that click on external links

 Click on a particular external URL to filter the dashboard by those clicks only and get the full overview of that specific URL.

+Want to group external link clicks by the domain name or any other keyword?
+In the "**Filter**" button in the top right of your dashboard, choose "**Property**".
+Then select "**url**" (this includes all the external link click URLs we have recorded) and use the "**contains**" option.
+Add whatever domain or keyword you want to group the external link clicks by and click on the "**Apply Filter**" button.

 :::tip Are you using cloaked affiliate links on your site?
 Here's how to automatically [track clicks on cloaked affiliate links](custom-automatic-link-tracking.md)